 Meanwhile, Austria has also seen several follow-on private damage claims.
 For example, in the Driving Schools of Graz case, damages were awarded (Higher Regional Court of Graz for Civil Law Matters case 17 R 91/07p).
 In the Europay case, the Viennese Commercial Court has found the claims time-barred (case 22 Cg 138/07y).
-A further payment card case, as well as numerous cases following on from the Austrian Elevators and Escalators case, are still pending.
+Other cases, in particular, following on from the Austrian Elevators and Escalators case, are still pending.
 As regards the time frame for civil proceedings, practice has shown that such proceedings can last several years but they may well take much shorter to be finally decided.